JumpstartLab/professional_heroku/pitch.markdown

 ## What's In a Class?

 This is not "sit back and watch slides" -- all Jumpstart Lab courses are hands-on.
 We work with real applications and you'll implement these tools and techniques yourself.
-By the end of the week, have real experience, real skills, and real code to reference.
+By the end of the week, you'll have real experience, real skills, and real code to reference.

 ## Who's this for?

 This course is built for teams of experienced developers who feel comfortable with Ruby, Rails, and the fundamentals of deploying web applications.

+## Schedule

 Our instructors come to you and teach five full days 9AM to 4PM.
 We can accomodate anywhere from 4 to 24 attendees.

+### Monday - Understanding the Platform

+* Setup for experimentation
+* Understanding Heroku's architecture
+* How deployment works
+* Automatically scaling dynos
+* Understanding where applications go wrong

+### Tuesday - Customizing Your Deployment

+* Managing application configuration and credentials
+* Configuration-level customizations
+* Creating custom buildpacks
+* Executing arbitrary jobs on deploy
+* Continuous Integration & Continuous Deployment

+### Wednesday - Designing Your Application for Scale

+* Architecting a system of applications
+* Aggregating logs across multiple coordinating apps
+* Extracting background jobs
+* Extracting micro-applications

+### Thursday - When Things Go Wrong

+* Automating backups to S3
+* Monitoring application health
+* Automating disaster response
+* Rolling back deployment

+### Friday - Your Applications

+* Big picture Q&A
+* Dive into your code/application together
+* What if we want to...?

 ## Pricing